Saudi Arabia

 Issued: 20-Apr-23, valid until: Ongoing

-Plain English: Potential risk in Saudi Arabia, but especially the southwest part of the OEJD/Jeddah FIR due to the risk of drone and missile attacks from Yemen.
+Plain English: German operators should exercise caution in the southwest of the OEJD/Jeddah FIR where ATC could apply ESCAT procedures due to the risk of drone and missile attacks from Yemen.

 Level 1 warning (Lowest risk).
 Civil German air operators are advised to take potential risk into account in their risk assessment and routing decisions within FIR JEDDAH (OEJD), particularly in the southwest of JEDDAH FIR (OEJD) in which ESCAT (Emergency Security Control of Air Traffic) may be activated by NOTAM from the Saudi authorities.
 Potential risk to aviation from anti-aviation and ground to ground ballistic weaponry, medium range ballistic missile assaults, unmanned aerial vehicle attacks and military operations.